azerothcore/azerothcore-wotlk/docker/authserver/README.md

 ## Requirements

-1) You need to have [Docker](https://docs.docker.com/install/).
+1) You need to have [Docker](https://docs.docker.com/install/) installed in your system.
 You can install it on any operating system.

 2) You need to first build the [AzerothCore Build Image](https://github.com/FrancescoBorzi/azerothcore-wotlk/tree/docker-server/docker/build).